aplteam/Tatin/Misc/CopyRegistry-Draft.md

      * Might be a variable name as well
      * Definition of what might be specified clarified
    * Topic "Additional REST command "SYNC" added
+3. A number of amendments on 2024-06-29
+   * One argument is enough: must be the target folder, `[tatin]` is assumes as source
+   * `-sync` is now the default, therefore there is no need for this option anymore

+     Instead there is now an option `-force` that makes sure that even packages are copied that are already available in the target Registry.

+     This appears to be closer to what's needed in real life.
+   * The (new) option `-last` can be used to make sure that only the latest version of the hightest major version of each package is copied.
+   * The REST-command "SYNC" got parameters.

+4. Road Map added

 ## Why / what for